 inRetro is an online tool that allows to anonymously gather insights, create actions, and assign responsibility with your Scrum team.
 All ideas added to the meeting are presented anonymously and you can upvote ideas you think require action.
 You can create action items that can be assigned to a point person.

-RealtimeBoard aims to provide engaging collaboration for distributed and co-located teams regardless of locations and time zones.
+Miro (formerly RealtimeBoard) aims to provide engaging collaboration for distributed and co-located teams regardless of locations and time zones.
 There are many preset retrospectives formats like “start/stop/continue” or the 4L (liked/learned/lacked/longed for).
 You can vote on ideas with a special plugin.
-The tool offers also other features besides retrospectives, like story mapping or UX research (customer journey map).
+The tool also offers other features besides retrospectives, like story mapping or UX research (customer journey map).
 You can create and discuss anything together just like you are in one meeting room standing in front of a whiteboard.
 You can invite people through email or slack.
-There is an unlimited free version with limited features up to 3 teams members.
+There is an unlimited free version with limited features up to 3 editable boards for unlimited teams members.

 When you signup, you are automatically placed in a free trial plan and your first 30 days of using Retrium are free.
 You start by creating a list of what went well (or not).
 Then you can group the items and vote for them.
 Finally, it is time to create some action list for improvement.